 With respect to any appreciation in the value of those Shares from the Base Net Asset Value per Share up to the Peak Net Asset Value per Share, an equalisation deficit (the "Equalisation Deficit") will be taken into account.
 The Equalisation Deficit is calculated as the relevant Performance Fee percentage of any such appreciation, and will crystallise at the end of each Performance Fee Period by redeeming at the then current Net Asset Value per Share such number of the Shareholder's Shares of the relevant Class as have an aggregate value equal to the relevant Performance Fee percentage of the difference between (i) the minimum of (x) the then current Net Asset Value per Share, and (y) the Peak Net Asset Value per Share, and (ii) the Base Net Asset Value per Share of the relevant subscription, multiplied by the number of the Shareholder's Shares of that Class which are subject to the Equalisation Deficit (such redemption, a "Performance Fee Redemption").
-The Shareholder's Shares of that Class will continue to be so redeemed at the end of each Performance Fee Period until the Base Net Asset Value per Share of the relevant subscription reaches the Peak Net Asset Value per Share.
-The aggregate Net Asset Value of the Shares so redeemed will be paid to the Manager as a Performance Fee.
+The Shareholder's Shares of that Class will continue to be so redeemed at the end of each Performance Fee Period until the Base Net Asset Value per Share of the Shares so redeemed will be paid to the Manager as a Performance Fee.
 Performance Fee Redemptions are employed to ensure that the SICAV maintains a uniform Net Asset Value per Share of each Class.
 As regards the Shareholder's remaining Shares of that Class, any appreciation in the gross Net Asset Value per Share of those Shares above the Peak Net Asset Value per Share of that Class will be charged a Performance Fee in the normal manner.